nebunebu/tool-suites/README.md

 # tool-suites

-A simple library that consolidates packages into flake outputs.
+A simple library that consolidates packages.

 ## Why?